Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Search Your Source Code
+Check Your Source Code For WordPress Footprints

-How to view page source code in Firefox
+Viewing web page source code using Firefox

-(Viewing the web page source code in Firefox)
+(How to view your web page source code in Firefox)

-How To View Page Source Code In Firefox
+View The Page Source Code In Firefox

 First, bring up the site’s source code on your screen, using the methods described above.

-Is My Website WordPress?
+Is My Web Site WordPress?

 Or use your browser’s “Find” function …

-(Using the Firefox browser ‘Find’ function)
+(Using Firefox’s ‘Find’ function)

-This will tell you if the site was built using WordPress or not.
+This will quickly tell you if the site runs on WordPress or not.

-Viewing The Page Source Code In Firefox
+View The Page Source Code In Firefox

-There are other ways to find out if a site was built using WordPress, as we will soon discuss.
+There are other ways to find out if a site runs on the WordPress software, as we will soon be discussing.

-That was simple, huh?
+That was easy, huh?

 Check Below The Footer

-Proudly Powered by WordPress - site footer
+Proudly Powered by WordPress

-If these simple methods haven’t helped you, here are some other ways of identifying WordPress sites …
+If these simple methods haven’t helped you, here are some other ways of telling whether a website runs on WordPress or not …

-Here are a couple of tools that will tell you if a website uses WordPress or not, and what themes or plugins the site uses …
+Here are a some tools that will tell you if a particular website uses WordPress or not, and what themes or plugins the site uses …

 Is It WP